WhoshouldIsee Tracks

 Robert Sneath & CEN WG2 ‘Odours’ meeting to develop European Standard EN 13725.

-EN 13725 – The European Standard for Odour Measurement
+EN 13725:2022 – The European Standard for Odour Measurement

 History & Purpose

-EN13725 was first published in 2003 to standardise odour measurement across Europe.
-Since then, its primary goal has been to allow repeatable, reproducible, and accurate determination of odour concentration and emission rates.
-This supports regulators, planners, and industry in managing odours effectively.
+EN 13725 was first published in 2003 to standardise odour measurement across Europe.
+Since then, its primary goal has been to allow repeatable, reproducible and accurate determination of odour concentration and emission rates.
+This supports regulators, planners and industry in managing odours effectively.

 The standard has evolved through successive revisions.
 The latest version, EN 13725:2022, reflects up-to-date scientific understanding and best practice.
-Our Director, Robert Sneath, played a central role throughout.

-From 1996 to 2022, Robert Sneath acted as the UK expert on CEN WG2.
-As a result, his decades of research and practical experience were instrumental in shaping the standard.
-WG2 ensured that it was both scientifically rigorous and applicable to real-world odour management.
+From 1996 to 2022, he acted as the UK expert on CEN WG2.
+His decades of research and practical experience were instrumental in shaping the standard.

 Robert Sneath, Director at Silsoe Odours has made major contributions to the development of EN 13725 since 1996.